-Tack - Regulation snaffles, Pelhams, all with cavesson nosebands, are recommended.
-A judge may penalize for non-conventional types of bits or nosebands.
+Tack - Regulation snaffles with with cavesson nosebands, are recommended.
+A judge may penalize for nonconventional types of bits or nosebands.

 In junior exhibitor classes, braiding is optional but does enhance the "turn out" of the horse/pony.
-In senior exhibitor classes the mane and tail must be braided to be considered for placing.
+In senior exhibitor classes the mane must be braided to be considered for placing.